YameiSong/YameiSong.github.io/docs/algorithms/_posts/2024-01-31-two-pointers.md

         # If slow and fast meet, there's a cycle
         if slow == fast:
             break
-    else:

     # No cycle detected
+    if not fast or not fast.next:
         return None

     # Move one pointer back to the head